Advanced Vocab Words - Set 8 Flashcards

 196

-# Fill in the blank with the most appropriate vocabulary word.
-She accepted the invitation with \_\_\_\_\_\_. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: She accepted the invitation with \_\_\_\_\_\_. ## Footnote ***Hint:*** *Starts with "a" and means "cheerful readiness".*

 alacrity ## Footnote *alacrity (uh-**lack**-ruh-tee)* n. enthusiasm; speed